acoli-repo/corpus-tools/README.md

 This package is maintained at [GitLab](https://gitlab.com/maartenes/TEITOK).
 Issues should be submitted there.
-There is also a fork of the repository on [GitHub](https://github.com/ufal/teitok), which is kept synchronised on a daily basis, so the repository can be cloned from there.
+There is also a fork of the repository on [GitHub](https://github.com/ufal/teitok), which is kept synchronised on a daily basis, so the repository can be cloned from there as well.

 ## License

-(c) 2015 Maarten Janssen
+(c) 2015- Maarten Janssen

-This package is free to use for non-commercial purposes.
+This package is [licenced](LICENCE) under the GNU General Public License v3.0.

 At this moment, the repository is private to protect users, until security issues have been sufficiently addressed.